MicrosoftDocs/SupportArticles-docs/support/system-center/dpm/troubleshoot-data-protection-manager-console-crash.md

 ---
 # Troubleshoot Data Protection Manager console crashes

-This guide helps you diagnose and resolve crash-related issues with the admin console in System Center 2016 Data Protection Manager (DPM 2016) and System Center 2012 Data Protection Manager (DPM 2012 or DPM 2012 R2).
+This guide helps you diagnose and resolve crash-related issues with the admin console in System Center 2016 Data Protection Manager (DPM 2016) and later.
 Common crash error IDs include 917, 999, 948 and 1069.

-_Original product version:_ &nbsp; System Center 2016 Data Protection Manager, System Center 2012 Data Protection Manager, System Center 2012 R2 Data Protection Manager
+_Original product version:_ &nbsp; System Center 2016 Data Protection Manager and later
 _Original KB number:_ &nbsp; 10057

 Before you start troubleshooting, make sure that you have the latest update rollup package for System Center Data Protection Manager installed.
 For the latest version, see [System Center - Data Protection Manager build versions](/system-center/dpm/release-build-versions).